 A year later the LRA reprised the Christmas massacres in the Makombo region in northeastern Congo as a reminder of its powers of destruction.
 These attacks took place over four days, from December 14-18, 2009.
 This time they killed 321 people and abducted 250.

-Because of the remote region of the Makombo massacres in December 2009, the outside world knew nothing about the attacks until three months later.
+Because of the remote location of the Makombo massacres in December 2009, the outside world knew nothing about the attacks until three months later.
 Human Rights Watch broke the news internationally on March 28, 2010.

 The LRA today